picdc/CachyOS-PKGBUILDS/README.md

 This repository is a fork of CachyOS PKGBUILDS, that aims to make nvidia open kernel 575 compilable with the latest kernel (6.17, at the time of writing), while keeping the module compatible with the current LTS kernel (6.12).

-Thanks a lot to `dinosaur` on the [NVIDIA forum](https://forums.developer.nvidia.com/t/575-release-feedback-discussion/330513/501) for the patches, I'm only updating the packages.
+Thanks a lot to `dinosaur` on the [NVIDIA forum](https://forums.developer.nvidia.com/t/575-release-feedback-discussion/330513/501) for the patches, I'm only updating the packages, the patches have been simply updated to be applied from the root, at the level of the DKMS configuration file.

 # CachyOS PKGBUILDS